pedestal/pedestal-app/README.md

 To install Pedestal library components in your local Maven repository run `lein sub install` from a local checkout of this repository.

-**WARNING: Until 0.3.0 is released, this repository contains code/changes that *does not match* resources like the [docs](http://pedestal.io/documentation/), [tutorial](https://github.com/pedestal/app-tutorial/) or otherwise.**
+**WARNING: This repository contains code/changes that *does not match* resources like the [docs](https://github.com/pedestal/docs/tree/app-snapshot/documentation), [tutorial](https://github.com/pedestal/app-tutorial/) or otherwise.**

 ---